 - Union Taphouse — Manayunk tavern with wide selection of craft beer

 Great Buffalo wings outside the city

-Some people, among them Foobooz founder Art Etchells, claim that the best wings are found outside the city limits.
+Some people claim that the best wings are found outside the city limits.
 Have craving, will travel?
 Here are some suburban establishments intrepid wing fans recommend.

 - Barren Hill Tavern — Lafayette Hill brewpub in a historic hotel from the crew behind Devil’s Den